-Every year, the evening of the 16 June, the Luminara of San Ranieri in Pisa light up the Lungarno and the heart of the city.
-The eve of the festivity of the Patron Saint, San Ranieri, the town of Pisa wear its best glittering dress made of thousands of wax candles.
+Every year, the evening of June 16, the Luminara of San Ranieri in Pisa light up the Lungarno and the heart of the city.
+This day, the eve of the Patron Saint festivity, San Ranieri, the town of Pisa wears its best glittering dress made of thousands of wax candles.

 The Luminara of San Ranieri in Pisa is considered one of the main events of the summer of the city and of the entire region.
-And whenever I can I do not miss the opportunity to participate.
-This evening the atmosphere in Pisa is wonderful and the skyline is unique.
+Whenever I can, I do not miss the opportunity to participate because that evening the atmosphere in Pisa is wonderful and the skyline is unique.
 I am pretty sure that it will leave you breathless.

 What is the Luminara of San Ranieri in Pisa?

 The city switches off all electric lights.
 Only the light of the candles illuminates the darkness.
-Imagine going back to an age where there was no electricity, the streetlights were lit each evening by a lamplighter and lamps illuminated the rooms of the houses.
+Imagine going back to an age where there was no electricity when a lamplighter lit streetlights every evening and lamps illuminated the rooms of the houses.

-Qualified workers build white wooden frameworks, called “Biancheria”, on the facades of all historical buildings, churches, towers and bridges along the Arno River.
-The frameworks are necessary to place more than hundred thousand glasses with wax candles inside, that will be light after the sunset.
+Qualified workers build white wooden frameworks, called “Biancheria”, on the facades of all historical buildings, churches, towers, and bridges along the Arno River.
+Frameworks are necessary to place more than hundred thousand glasses with wax candles inside, that will be light after the sunset.
 Almost the same number of lamps will float on the water of the river creating an enchanting game of lights and reflections.